 Don’t skip on heat protectant.

-Find a go-to texturizing spray.
+Find a go-to texturizing product.

 Backcomb for extra volume.